-Note 10 Other Assets
+Note 9 Other Assets

-(Dollars in thousands) December 31, 2017
+(Dollars in thousands) Dec ember 31, 2018

-Fee receivables 13,942
+Fee receivables \$ 17,218

-Accrued interest receivables 4,278
+Accrued interest receivables 4,006

 Forgivable loans, net.
-6,017
+6,750

 Prepaid expenses.
-4,970

-Secured loan receivables 2,975
+7,672

-Other 1,248
+Other 1,460

-Total other assets \$ 33,430
+Total other assets \$ 37,106

-Note 11 Goodwill and Intangible Assets (Dollars in thousands)
+Note 10 Goodwill and Intangible Assets (Dollars in thousands)

 Goodwill

-Balance at December 31, 2016.
-Goodwill acquired \$ 80,486

 Balance at December 31, 2017. \$ 80,486

-Intangible assets
+Goodwill acquired

+Balance at December 31, 2018. \$ 80,486

-Balance at December 31, 2016. \$ 18,533
+Intangible assets Balance at December 31, 2017 \$ 8,904

-Intangible assets acquired
+Intangible assets acquired.
+4

-Amortization of intangible assets (9,629)
+Amortization of intangible assets .
+(4,753)

-Balance at December 31, 2017 \$ 8,904
+Balance at December 31, 2018. \$ 4,151

 The Company tests goodwill and indefinite-life intangible assets for impairment on an annual basis and on an interim basis when circumstances exist that could indicate possible impairment.
 The Company tests for impairment at the reporting unit level, which is generally one level below its operating segments.
 The Company has identified one reporting unit: capital markets.
 When testing for impairment, the Company has the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
-If, after making an assessment, the Company determines it is not more likely than not that the fair value of the reporting unit is less than its carrying amount, then performing further analysis is unnecessary.
-However, if the Company concludes otherwise, then the Company is required to perform the two-step impairment test, which requires management to make judgments in determining what assumptions to use in the calculation.
-The first step requires a comparison of the fair value of the reporting unit to its carrying value, including allocated goodwill.
+If, after making an assessment, the Company determines it is not more likely than not that the fair value of the reporting unit is less than its carrying amount, then further analysis is unnecessary.
+However, if the Company concludes otherwise, then the Company is required to perform a quantitative goodwill test, which requires management to make judgments in determining what assumptions to use in the calculation.
+The quantitative goodwill test compares the fair value of the reporting unit to its carrying value, including allocated goodwill.
+An impairment is recognized for the excess amount of a reporting unit to its carrying value over its fair value.
 The estimated fair value of the reporting unit is derived based on valuation techniques that a market participant would use.
 The Company estimates the fair value of the reporting unit using the income approach (discounted cash flow method) and market approach (earnings and/or transaction multiples).
-As discussed in Note 3, the Company adopted ASU 2017-04 effective July 1, 2017.
-ASU 2017-04 eliminates the second step from the goodwill impairment test.
-Accordingly, the Company will record an impairment charge based on the excess of a reporting unit's carrying amount over its fair value.

-The Company performed its annual goodwill impairment testing as of October 31, 2017, which resulted in no impairment.
-The Company also evaluated its definite-lived intangible assets and concluded there was no impairment in 2017.
+The Company performed its annual goodwill impairment testing as of October 31, 2018, which resulted in no impairment.
+The Company also evaluated its definite-lived intangible assets and concluded there was no impairment in 2018.

-(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2017
+(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2018

-Note 12 Fixed Assets
+Note 11 Fixed Assets

-De cember 31,
+December 31,

-(Dollars in thousands) 2017
+(Dollars in thousands) 2018

-Furniture and equipment \$ 35,955
+Furniture and equipment \$ 41,949

-Leasehold improvements 26,775
+Leasehold improvements 32,950

-Software 11,130
+Software 11,427

-Total 73,860
+Total 86,326

-Accumulated depreciation and amortization (50,560)
+Accumulated depreciation and amortization (54,995)

-\$ 23,300
+\$ 31,331

-Note 13 Short-Term Financing
+Note 12 Short-Term Financing

 The Company issues secured commercial paper to fund a portion of its securities inventory.
 The commercial paper notes ("CP Notes") can be issued with maturities of 27 days to 270 days from the date of issuance.
 The CP Notes are currently issued under two separate programs, CP Series A and CP Series II A, and are secured by different inventory classes.
-CP Series III A was discontinued during the third quarter of 2017.
-As of December 31, 2017, the weighted average maturity of outstanding CP Notes was 8 days.
+As of December 31, 2018, the weighted average maturity of outstanding CP Notes was 10 days.
 The CP Notes are interest bearing or sold at a discount to par with an interest rate based on LIBOR plus an applicable margin.
-CP Series II A includes a revised covenant that requires the Company to maintain excess net capital of \$100 million.
-At December 31, 2017, the Company had CP Notes of \$50.0 million outstanding with a weighted average interest rate of 2.32%.
+CP Series II A includes a covenant that the Company to maintain excess net capital of \$100 million.
+At December 31, 2018, the Company had CP Notes of \$50.0 million outstanding with a weighted average interest rate of 3.38%.